Top Picks

 Overview

-The Profiler+ is one of the few wood scribe tools that can trace both smooth and jagged edges.
-With this dual capability you can easily scribe smooth surfaces like walls for installing cabinet fillers and then switch over to jagged edge fireplace tracing and fitting.
+The Profiler+ is one of the few wood scribe tools that can trace smooth and jagged edges.
+With this dual capability, you can easily scribe smooth surfaces like walls for installing cabinet fillers and switch to serrated edge fireplace tracing and fitting.

 Key features: